dotnet/iot/Documentation/raspi-spi.md

 **Important note**: Those overlays are only supported in the very last Raspberry Pi OS.
 You will get the `System.IO.IOException: Error 2.
 Can not open SPI device file '/dev/spidev0.0'` error message if you are using them on an older version.
 You can use `spi0-cs` where in the previous examples you had `spi0-2cs` or `spi0-1cs`.

+As an alternative, you can as well use the following command line: `sudo raspi-config nonint do_spi 0 `

 So the first example will now give:

 ```text